atom/atom/docs/creating-a-package.md

 - `activationEvents` (**Optional**): an Array of Strings identifying events that trigger your package's activation.
 You can delay the loading of your package until one of these events is triggered.
+- `providedServices` (**Optional**): an Object describing the services that your packages provides, which can be used by other packages.
+The keys of this object are the names of the services, and the values are Objects with the following
+keys:
+  - `description` (**Optional**) a String describing the service
+  - `versions` (**Required**) an Object whose keys are Semver version strings, and whose values are names of methods in your package's top-level module that return a value implementing the service.
+- `consumedServices` (**Optional**): an Object describing the services that your package uses, which can be provided by other packages.
+The keys of this object are the names of the services, and the values are Objects with the following
+keys:
+  - `versions` (**Required**) an Object whose keys are Semver version ranges and whose values are names of methods in your package's top-level module that are called with values implementing the service.

 ## Source Code